 But wait, I’m getting ahead of myself.
 Before we discuss link farming, we have to answer the question, “What is a link farm?”
 But to do so, we have to go back even further and answer the question:

 When search engines first began to roam the earth, they were simple, stupid creatures.
 The first known Internet search engine was Archie (a version of which can be used here), a program written in the late ’80s by Alan Emtage at McGill University in Montreal, Canada.
-Archie–which actually predated the Web itself–was used for finding files stored across FTP servers across the Internet.
+Archie–which actually predates the Web itself–was used for finding files stored on FTP servers across the Internet.
 This system was a major improvement over the previously common practice of simply downloading a complete list of all the publicly available files present on servers to which the school was connected.
 Users could submit a search query to Archie, such as “brain,” and Archie would return any files–text files, images, etc–that had the word the word “brain” in it, such as harvard-brain-study.txt, brain-slide-01.jpg, etc.

 From the idea of Archie came some of the earliest Web search engines, such as Excite, WebCrawler, and Lycos.
 All of these search engines were simply expansions on Archie.
 The difference was, instead of being able to just see the titles of files (all web sites, at their hearts, are mostly fancy text files), these engines could look at the words inside of a website.
 They worked by doing nothing more than matching search queries to phrases that appeared on websites.
 If someone searched for “shoes for ducks,” then the search engines would track down all the sites that mentioned “shoes for ducks,” and spit out a list of them.
 Sites that had that exact phrase would be at the top of search results, and those that had all of those words–but not in that order or right next to each other–would be next in the rankings, and so on.

 But then came the dark days of the meta keyword tag.
 Keyword tags were a way of telling search engines what a webpage was about, without having to incorporate those words into the written content appearing on the site.
-So if someone were to make a page devoted to selling shoes for ducks, they could insert a keyword tag with a list of related words and phrases–“sneakers for mallards,” “footwear for aquatic fowl”–without having to write awful, awkward site content that used all of those different keywords (doing this is referred to as “keyword stuffing”).
+So if someone were to make a page devoted to selling shoes for ducks, they could insert a keyword tag with a list of related words and phrases–“sneakers for mallards,” “footwear for aquatic fowl”–without having to write awful, awkward site content that incorporated all of those different keywords (doing this is referred to as “keyword stuffing”).

 The intent of the keyword tag was good.
 It had a great deal of potential.
 But… the keyword tag was powerful.
 And power corrupts.
 If one could have a list of ten keywords, why not have a list of twenty keywords?
 Or a hundred?
 Or a thousand?
 The consequences of this arms race were inevitable.
 Those who used keyword tags became craven and greedy, their souls blackened by the One Tag of the Web.
 They fell under the sway of its influence, and lo, the Web was thrown into darkness, overrun by sites with useless, endless lists of keywords.
 Our once-innocent, humble website about “shoes for ducks” was consumed by an ever-expanding keyword list that included “hats for iguanas,” “toupees for camels,” “underwear for orangutans,” and even more wildly unrelated fare.

 But then, there was a light.
 Slowly, the developers of search engines began to realize that the power to determine the usefulness of a website should not rest in the hands of the owners of those websites.
 That power should be held by the whole world.
 The world should judge the sites that were good, and the sites that were not.
-But how could a search engine know which websites the world thought were good?
+But how could a search engine know which websites the world liked, and which they disdained?
 But then the folks who ran search engines remembered that things that are popular tend to be good as well (they overlooked such exceptions as boy bands, reality TV, and candy corn).
 When people think something on the Internet is good, they usually want other people to know about it as well.
 And they do that by posting links to these interesting sites on their own sites.
 Thus, the age of the backlink came to be.